 Employees who are called on an emergency basis to return to work shall be paid for actual travel time to and from work, up to a maximum of 15 minutes each way.
 Travel time will be included in the two hour minimum call-back time.
 If there are extenuating circumstances that require travel time longer than the 15 minute allocation, the principal or director must be notified and must approve the additional time.

 If an employee is eligible for call-back time and the amount of work required, including travel time, is less than two hours, the District, in its discretion, may require the employee to work the full two hours.
 Mutual agreement of time worked must be made between the employee and supervisor at the time of the request.
 The employee may waive the two hour call-back time and be paid for time worked and travel time only.

-Any overtime work or call-back time shall be granted only upon the approval of the appropriate classified director or supervisor.
+Any overtime work or call-back time shall be granted only upon the approval of the appropriate education support professionals director or supervisor.

-A duty-free lunch period shall be provided for all classified employees scheduled to work more than five (5) hours per day.
+A duty-free lunch period shall be provided for all education support professionals scheduled to work more than five (5) hours per day.
 An employee shall not be compensated for his/her lunch period and may not be accumulated for use at a later date.

 Schedules to provide adequate coverage to meet specific program and site needs shall be designed and implemented at each site by the immediate supervisor or staff.